astronomer/docs/learn/airflow-isolated-environments.md

 | A Docker image (with Python installed) | | :white_check_mark: | | | | | |
 | A Python binary | | | | :white_check_mark: | (:white_check_mark:)*  | :white_check_mark: | (:white_check_mark:)*  |

-*Only if you need to use a different Python version than your Airflow environment.
+*Only required if you need to use a different Python version than your Airflow environment.

-Astronomer recommends to use the [Astronomer PYENV BuildKit](https://github.com/astronomer/astro-provider-venv) to create a Python binary.
-See, [`@task.external_python`](#external-python-operator).

 ## External Python operator